Australian Market Trims Early Losses In Mid-market

 Letzte Top-Ranking Nachrichten

-Börse aktuell - Live TickerWichtige US-Daten im Fokus: ATX-Anleger letztlich zurückhaltend -- DAX schließt auf rotem Terrain -- US-Handel endet uneinheitlich -- Asiens Börsen beenden Handel schwächer
+Börse aktuell - Live TickerATX letztlich kaum verändert -- DAX schließt unter 24.000-Punkte-Marke -- US-Börsen schließen mit Verlusten -- Asiens Börsen zum Handelsende in Grün

-Der heimische Aktienmarkt zeigte sich am zweiten Handelstag der Woche wenig bewegt.
-Am deutschen Markt prägten Verluste das Bild.
-Die Wall Street schloss mit unterschiedlichen Vorzeichen.
-In Fernost dominierten die Bären das Börsengeschehen.
+Der heimische Aktienmarkt tendierte am Mittwoch seitwärts, während der deutsche Leitindex Verluste einsteckte.
+An der Wall Street ging es abwärts.
+In Fernost dominierten die Bullen das Börsengeschehen.